The new Jaguar I PACE all-electric crossover will start at $70,495 when it goes on sale in the U.S. in the second half of this year.

 As befits its Jaguar luxury car status, the I PACE is priced well above the 238-mile Chevrolet Bolt and the upcoming Kira Niro and Hyundai Kona crossovers.
-It slots between the base Tesal Model 3 sedan and the based Model X crossover.
+It slots between the base Tesla Model 3 sedan and the base Model X crossover.

 The Jaguar I PACE is about the same overall length and width as Tesla’s Model 3, but is taller.
 At 51 cubic feet with the rear seats folded, the five-seat I PACE claims nearly the same cargo space as the Chevy Bolt’s 56 cu-ft.

 The Jaguar outpaces all of its competitors with 200 miles or more of range, however, when it comes to horsepower – 394 ponies – and torque – 512 lb-ft.
 (Note: The Mercedes-Benz 2019 EQC electric crossover, announced after the Jaguar, will come to market with 402 horsepower and 564 lb-ft.)